christiskatsouris/Network-Analysis-R/README.md

 Therefore, as we see above there are various measures which capture the main features of the network topology.

-## References

-- Katsouris C. (2021).
-A Graph Topology Measure for a Time Series Regression-based Covariance Matrix with Tail Estimates.
-Working paper.
-University of Southampton.
--

 ## Assignment 1